 To stay updated on Citibank passkeys, visit their official website or submit a request for passkey support, showing Citi that customers demand passwordless banking.

-As a Board Level member of the FIDO Alliance, Chase has access to cutting-edge passwordless authentication technologies and is expected to integrate passkeys in their banking apps in the near future.
+As a Board Level member of the FIDO Alliance, Chase has access to cutting-edge passwordless authentication technologies.

 At this time, Fidelity Investments does not offer passkeys.
 However, as security concerns grow, Fidelity passkeys are likely on their roadmap.
 Fidelity is known for its robust security measures, and passkeys in their financial apps align with the push toward phishing-resistant authentication.